 Sheila Chen Lawrence, Clerk

 Sheila, her husband and two young children are Lexington residents and neighbors to the farm.
 Sheila and her family are passionate about environmental conservation and sustainable agriculture: taking action by reducing their personal carbon footprint, and participating in charitable activities in support of climate change mitigation.
 Some of her most vivid childhood memories involve hiking the mountains in her native Taiwan with her family, participating in the clean up of trails and public lands.
-She is excited to be a part of LexFarm, and have her children grow up in such proximity to where their food is grown.
+She is excited to be a part of LexFarm, and for her children to grow up in such proximity to where their food is grown.
 Previously, Sheila had been a long-time Waltham resident, and a member of the Waltham Fields Community Farm.
 Sheila is Partner and Senior Client Advisor at Ballentine Partners, LLC, a wealth-management firm in Waltham.
 Sheila provides strategic advice to clients on philanthropy, estate planning, investments, estate planning, tax, and risk management.
+Sheila serves on the Boston board of Thrive Scholars, a national education non-profit that helps highest-achieving low-income minority students attend and graduate from top colleges and launch successful careers.
+Sheila also is a member of the Community Advisory Board of WBUR.